How To Cook Steak On The Stove

 This post may contain affiliate sales links.
 Please read my disclosure policy.

-• Salt & Pepper: adds flavor, flavor, flavor!
+• Salt & Pepper: adds MORE flavor, flavor, flavor!
 Also, the salt brings out that delicious meaty flavor steak has.

-Step 1: Prepare Your Pan
+Step 1: Preheat Oven + Prepare Your Pan

-Step 2: Prepare the Steak
+Step 2: Prep + Season the Steak

 While your pan is preheating, blot the steaks with paper towels to remove any excess moisture.
-Sprinkle both sides with salt and pepper.
+Sprinkle both sides with salt and black pepper.

 Step 3: Sear Your Steaks